Chiara Noja

 Chiara Noja (born 16 March 2006) is a German professional golfer who plays on the Ladies European Tour.
 She turned professional in October 2021 at age 15.
-On 5 June 2022, Noja became the youngest-ever European to win an official Women's World Golf Rankings event by winning the Amundi Czech Ladies Challenge by 9 strokes.
-At the end of 2022, aged 16 and 241 days, she won her first Ladies European Tour (LET) title by winning the Aramco Team Series – Jeddah.
+On 5 June 2022, Noja secured her maiden professional win at the Amundi Czech Ladies Challenge by 9 strokes.
+Six months later she became the youngest professional winner on the Ladies European Tour (LET), capturing the Aramco Team Series – Jeddah on 12 November 2022.

-Early life and amateur career
+Early life

+Noja was born in 2006 in Berlin, Germany, and emigrated to England at the age of seven.
+Since 2020 she lives with her parents in Dubai, United Arab Emirates.

+Amateur career

-Noja was born in Berlin, Germany, and emigrated to England at the age of seven and quickly showed her talent for the game, becoming a scratch golfer by 12, and at 13 she topped the European rankings in the under-14 age group.
+Noja showed her talent for the game in a very young age with winning several tournaments.
+Becoming a single-digit handicap golfer by 9, a scratch golfer by 12, and at 13 she topped the European rankings in the under-14 age group.
 Following her tied-ninth finish at the 2020 Women's Amateur Championship, she made her Ladies European Tour (LET) debut as a 14-year-old at the 2020 Omega Dubai Moonlight Classic.

 In 2021, due to COVID-19 pandemic travel restrictions, Noja started playing on the LET Access Series to replace the amateur events she couldn't travel to.
 She finished 8th at the 2021 PGA Championship and led the Golf Flanders LETAS Trophy in Antwerp, Belgium ahead of the final round, but shot a 73 and finished runner-up behind Lily May Humphreys.